Installing the STM32MP1 dev tools

 make ARCH=arm INSTALL_MOD_PATH="$PWD/install_artifact" modules_install

-# push the kernel, device tree and modules to the board via scp
+# copy the kernel, device tree to the board via scp

 scp arch/arm/boot/uImage root@192.168.0.100:/boot